particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 {{> webhook-demo-add-devices}}

 You will normally use the **Add Devices** button in the {{webhook-demo-link link="devices" text="devices tab"}} in the console to do this in your real products.

-## Testing

-The test firmware updates the status LED color of the device on request from the cloud in several situations:

-- A function call to the specified device
-- A publish of the `setColor` event to all devices in the product
-- A publish to the group-specific event, such as `groupa/setColor`.
-This event will trigger all devices in `groupa` to set their status LED color.

 ### Your device fleet